-Ransomware may cause huge destruction to organizations or companies, leading to extraordinary losses of productivity and economy.
-Once files and data are stolen, it means that hundreds of hours’ work is wasted or all customers’ data will be possibly abused and fail to be returned unless money is paid.
+Ransomware may cause huge destruction to organizations or companies, leading to extraordinary losses of productivity and the economy.
+Once files and data are stolen, it means that hundreds of hours’ work are wasted or all customers’ data will be possibly abused and fail to be returned unless money is paid.
 Then, why exactly ransomware attacks can always win?

 Humans are usually curious.

-The essential reason why ransomware can be rooted in a device because it’s been infected by the malware leading to ransomware attack as a malicious link is clicked.
-Based on phishing email, hackers “seduce” people to click the malicious links attached to the email or message.
+The essential reason why ransomware can be rooted in a device is because it’s been infected by the malware leading to a ransomware attack as a malicious link is clicked.
+Based on a phishing email, hackers “seduce” people to click the malicious links attached to the email or message.
 Generally speaking, the email system is regarded as the weakest part of cybersecurity infrastructure for most enterprises.
 Hackers viciously attract users to open malicious files and attachments through phishing emails.

 Then, why users will definitely click them?
-Because of curiosity or once-in-a-life opportunity to get a reward.
+Because of curiosity or a once-in-a-life opportunity to get a reward.
 Normally, such malicious phishing emails carry messages telling them what a prize gift they’ve got.

 Employees have low cybersecurity awareness.

 Most of the time, hackers achieve their vicious goal just through individuals in a company, which is especially true when employees have low cybersecurity awareness.
-They tend to take all their clicks for granted so that hackers’ target will be easily met.
-Therefore, the more employees there are in an organization, the riskier the organization will be to be infected by ransomware virus because each employee may be access towards ransomware risk.
+They tend to take all their clicks for granted so that hackers’ targets will be easily met.
+Therefore, the more employees there are in an organization, the riskier the organization will be to be infected by ransomware virus because each employee may access towards ransomware risk.

 There’s no cybersecurity solution.

 With time going by, ransomware hackers won’t disappear or downgrade but keep improving in ransomware developing and “making up” to let more Internet users believe they are nobody and harmless.
-However, most organizations just stay at where they did, refusing to prepare strong cybersecurity solutions to fight against ransomware hackers because the solutions usually cost a fortune and are used with complexities, which makes it difficult for IT team to persuade their organization to purchase such a cybersecurity solution for “possible” disasters.
+However, most organizations just stay at where they did, refusing to prepare strong cybersecurity solutions to fight against ransomware hackers because the solutions usually cost a fortune and are used with complexities, which makes it difficult for the IT team to persuade their organization to purchase such a cybersecurity solution for “possible” disasters.
 Their fluke mind tells them it’s unnecessary to do so because they may not be the “lucky dog”.

 Software or hardware is out of date.

 Apart from the absence of cybersecurity solutions, some organizations usually stay at their comfort zone forever, without upgrading their software or hardware.
 As time goes by, more bugs will be found by hackers that are able to easily hack into the devices.
-That is the cause of WannaCry ransomware attack.
+That is the cause of the WannaCry ransomware attack.

 How to Prevent Ransomware?